geogkary/breeze/README.md

 ```

+By default, these parameters are always set as `null`.

 ##### 1. Pre-request actions

 Breeze will collect POST and GET data accepted by your API through the `API::$data` and `API::$query` arrays and attempt to execute `API::init($request = array())` for your custom actions.